-The Life Coach School with Brooke Castillo.
-I highly recommend listening to the podcast on iTunes, starting from the FIRST EPISODE!
+- The Life Coach School with Brooke Castillo.
+I highly recommend listening to the podcast, starting from the FIRST EPISODE!

-Byron Katie’s “The Work“.
+- Byron Katie’s “The Work“.
 Mind blown.
-Seriously brilliant woman.
+A seriously brilliant woman, focused on reality.

 - My absolute favorite book is The Untethered Soul by Michael A. Singer, I have read and listened to it at least 12 times in the last year alone.